ASTRO-POLIS/polis/README.md

 To be listed, only the first level of services is required.

-The name was suggested by Rick Hessman at Göttingen University (Germany) and the service is developed and made publicly available by the [StarCluster](www.starcluster.app) team.
-The idea for the service has its origins with the RTML standard.
-The first experimental implementation was developed around 2012 based on RTML Dump and was inspired by discussions at several VO related conferences during 2007-2009.

 ## Goals

 - can list any type of facility: ground based, satellite, mobile, temporary (e.g. solar eclipse),...